telerik/blazor-docs/components/treelist/editing/popup.md

 ## Customization

-The TreeList exposes various options for customizing the edit popup and its form.
+The TreeList exposes options to customize the edit popup and its form.
 You can define your desired configuration in the `TreeListPopupEditSettings` and `TreeListPopupEditFormSettings` tags under the `TreeListSettings` tag.

 ### Popup Customization